syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCarousel/getting-started.md

 {% endhighlight %}

-* Create an instance for SfCarousel.
+{% endtabs %}

+* Now add the SfCarousel control with a required optimal name by using the included namespace.

+{% tabs %}

 {% highlight C# %}

 SFCarousel carousel = new SFCarousel();
 this.AddSubview(carousel);

 {% endhighlight %}

-## Setting Offset

-`Offset` property is used to specify the distance between the items in SfCarousel panel.

-{% highlight C# %}

-	SFCarousel carousel = new SFCarousel();
-	carousel.SelectedIndex=2;
-	carousel.Offset=20;

-{% endhighlight %}

-## Setting Rotation Angle

-`RotationAngle` property is used to decide the angle in which items should be rotated.

-{% highlight C# %}

-	SFCarousel carousel = new SFCarousel();
-	carousel.SelectedIndex=2;
-	carousel.Offset=20;
-	carousel.RotationAngle = 45;

-{% endhighlight %}
+{% endtabs %}

-## Setting DataSource
+## Add Carousel Items

 SfCarousel items can be populated with a collection of image data.
-For example, user may wants to create SfCarousel control which will display a list of images.
+This collection includes Arrays, Lists and DataTables.
+An example to populate image collection as carousel items as follows

+{% tabs %}

 {% highlight c# %}